designstem/projects/colorblindness/index-06-calculator.md

 <br>

 ~*This workshop is dedicated to Micha, who was the inspiration for it, and to people like him.
-People whose accessibility is restricted, due to designers lack of knowledge.* Luckily, you know now, that this problem can be easily fixed.~
+People whose accessibility is restricted, due to designers lack of knowledge.* Luckily, you are a pro now and know, that this problem can be fixed easily.~

 <br>

-~**If you are still motivated to learn more, you are welcome tocheck out the other workshops.**~ 😉
+~**If you are still motivated to learn more, you are welcome to check out the other workshops.**~ 😉

 -